trendinafrica/TReND-CaMinA/README.md

-# TReND school in Computational Neuroscience and Machine Learning
+# TReND school in Computational Neuroscience and Machine Learning Basics

-Repository containing the coding exercises organised in folders per day
+Repository containing the coding exercises organised in folders for each day